rust-embedded/discovery/microbit/src/09-led-compass/take-1.md

 </p>

 If we only looked at the signs of the X and Y components we could determine to which quadrant the magnetic field belongs to.
-Now the question of course is which direction (north, north east, etc.) do the 4 quadrants represent.
+Now the question of course is which direction (north, north-east, etc.) do the 4 quadrants represent.
 In order to figure this out we can just rotate the micro:bit and observe how the quadrant changes whenever we point in another direction.

-After experimenting a bit we can find out that if we point the micro:bit in e.g. north east direction, both the X and the Y component are always positive.
+After experimenting a bit we can find out that if we point the micro:bit in e.g. north-east direction, both the X and the Y component are always positive.
 Based on this information you should be able to figure out which direction the other quadrants represent.